AdobeDocs/campaign.en/help/v8/start/documentation-updates.md

 This page lists all the latest updates in [!DNL Campaign] v8 (console) documentation.

+## June 2026 {#june-2026}

+Added a page on CNIL guidance for email tracking pixels and the related Adobe Campaign capabilities.
+[Read more](cnil-pixel-tracking.md)

 ## April 2025 {#april-2025}

 Added a best practice to restart the workflow after changing the scheduled time of the **[!UICONTROL Scheduler]** activity to ensure it executes according to the updated schedule.
 [Read more](../../automation/workflow/scheduler.md)